DioxusLabs/dioxus/docs/router/src/index.md

 This book is intended to get you up to speed with Dioxus Router.
 It is split into two sections:
-1. The [Topics](./topics/index.md) part explains individual topics in depth.
-You can read them start to finish, or you can read individual chapters in whatever order you want.
+1. The [Features](./features/index.md) part explains individual features in depth.
+You can read it start to finish, or you can read individual chapters in whatever order you want.
 2. If you prefer a learning-by-doing approach, you can check ouf the _[example project](./example/introduction.md)_.
 It guides you through creating a dioxus app, setting up the router and using some of its